Why PromptPack?

 - Hard to version independently

-PromptPack brings software engineering discipline to conversational AI.
+PromptPack brings software engineering discipline to AI agent behavior.

 Framework Independence

 AI frameworks come and go.
-Your prompt logic shouldn't.
+Your agent logic shouldn't.

 PromptPack is deliberately NOT a framework—it's a specification.
 Just as: